 - When ready the cupcakes should spring back easily when gently pressed down or when a toothpick inserted in the middle comes out clean.

-- Let the cupcakes cool completely before glazing.
+- Let the cupcakes cool completely before frosting.

 Those cupcakes look delicious, I made a vegan chocolate cake once and it was amazing, would never know it was vegan.
 This is a great vegan treat and Happy Birthday to your daughter.